newben420/global_trends_full/README.md

 3. Every new data is smartly aggregated to the `trend` object and maintained.

-4. Due to GDELT not specifically mentioning countries directly related to the events we extract keywords from, Emotis finds these countries from the following sources, respectively:
+4. Due to GDELT not specifically mentioning countries directly related to the events we extract keywords from, GloTrends finds these countries from the following sources, respectively:

    - The source domain of the event's article (e.g. `something.com.countryCode`).